Skip to main content

 • Temporary Team Members: Grant temporary access to freelancers or external team members working on a project with a defined timeline.

-Setting expiration dates for guest access is an efficient way to manage temporary collaborators, ensuring your studio remains secure while facilitating easy access for short-term projects or events.
+Setting expiration dates for guest access in Hive is an efficient way to manage temporary collaborators, ensuring your studio remains secure while facilitating easy access for short-term projects or events.
 Remember to regularly review and adjust guest access as needed to align with your studio's operational requirements and collaborator limits.

 Did this answer your question?